Our Response to COVID-19

 - Provide finance and entrepreneurial training to help them start or expand small businesses, such as fruit and vegetable or second hand clothes stalls.

-Most of the 455 VIP groups in training are still running during this time.
-Members therefore have access to their savings and to loans to invest in or diversify their businesses, helping them to buy food and basic necessities.
+With VIP groups still running during this time, members therefore have access to their savings and to loans to invest in or diversify their businesses, helping them to buy food and basic necessities.

 Together they are also supporting their wider communities through group income generating activities.
 Some are making hygiene products – including face masks, soap and detergent – and others are using profits to buy hand washing facilities.
 In the future, the VIP will be fundamental in helping families and communities to recover.
 It will enable members to restart or reshape their businesses quickly, and “small businesses… keep local economies afloat.
 They are even more important in vulnerable communities and neighborhoods, because they provide essential goods in areas that large retailers aren’t able to serve.”
 (World Economic Forum)